yacinecheikh/forthy/README.md

 At its core, a linked list is either an empty list (which is written as () in forthy) or a cell containing a value and a sub list.

-In forthy, the empty list is just an empty struct (a memory block with a size of 0), and the cells are 2-slot memory cells.
+In forthy, the empty list is just an empty struct (a memory block with 0 slot), and the cells are 2-slot memory cells.
 Thus, lists can be manipulated the same way other memory cells are managed